max1220/max1220/README.md

 - 🌕 My programming language of choice is Lua
 - 🌊 For Lua I've also learned & now am fluent in C.
 - 👊 I’m also writing a lot of Bash scripts ...
-- 🌐 I've learned HTML when I was 8, some [CSS](https://max1220.de/css/) and JS later
+- 🌐 I've learned HTML when I was 8, some CSS and JS not much later
 - 🐧 I mostly use Debian Linux.
 Linux is cool 🕶

-I have a homepage at [max1220.de](https://max-sahm.de).
+I have a homepage at [max-sahm.de](https://max-sahm.de).

-You can reach me by writing an e-mail to `max@max1220.de`.
+You can reach me by writing an e-mail to `max@max-sahm.de`.
 I'm a native german speaker, and I'm also fluent in english.

 Issues, comments, pull requests, etc. are always welcome!